 The Region suffers from recurrent droughts and pest invasions.
-Of the 105 Weredas in Amhara 48 Click here to return to the main page → www.EthioDemographyAndHealth.Org are drought-prone and chronically food insecure.
+Of the 105 Weredas in Amhara 48 are drought-prone and chronically food insecure.
 Studies show that there has not been a single year since 1950 with drought in the eastern part of the Amhara.
 "Famines have been recorded as far back as biblical times".
 On the other hand, much of Western Amhara has good soils and adequate rainfall, and often produces agricultural surpluses [3].